-The Therapeutic Foster Care service model allows for the provision of short-term, intensive, trauma-informed, and individualized specialty mental health services for children up to the age of 21 who have complex emotional and behavioral needs.
-Services include plan development, rehabilitation, and collateral.
-In Therapeutic Foster Care, children are placed with trained, intensely supervised, and supported Therapeutic Foster Care parents.
+The Therapeutic Foster Care service model allows for the provision of short-term, intensive, traumainformed, and individualized specialty mental health services for children up to the age of 21 who have complex emotional and behavioral needs.
+In Therapeutic Foster Care, children are placed with trained, supervised, and supported Therapeutic Foster Care parents.